-The Yarrawonga Foreshore has performed quite well compared to the benchmark for Operational Subsidy, generally being well below the benchmark and usually at best practice, acknowledging it is in the 2016/17 season.
-This has resulted in Key Performance Area (KPA) Ratings of 21 which is just inside the 'marginal' range.
+The Yarrawonga Foreshore pool has performed quite well compared to the benchmark for Operational Subsidy, generally being well below the benchmark and usually at best practice, acknowledging it is quite a different facility to the other pools.
+This has resulted in Key Performance Area (KPA) Ratings of 100 which is in the 'excellent' area.